 Before he could finish, she was inches from him.
 Her eyes, no longer black, were still the feral gold of a vampire.
 It gave him pause.

 “…ah…well, if you might want some…help?”
 He smiled, managing to make it look as if he weren’t terrified.
 Almost.
 “Clothes, for one thing?
 And…well, I can help you track down the others.
 Perhaps this is a good time to point out I did not, in fact, take part in this ritual?”

 “Can I?
 Help?”

-"No," she said.
+“No,” she said.
 There was no tone in her voice at all.
 None.
-She might as well be a stone given the power of speech.
-"You cannot help."
+She might as well have been a stone given the power of speech.
+“You cannot help.”
 Ethan’s smile froze, looking even more fake.
-"But…you can do things."
+“But…you can do things.”

 “Glad to be of service.”

 Watchers Council – Computer Room – Next Day